-Peru Vacation Packages, Tours & Travel Experiences
+Peru Vacation Packages and Tours

 Peru offers the visitor on a Peru vacation an extraordinary array of wonders both historical and geographical.
 The country is divided into three regions.
 There is the coastal Pacific plain on which the capital, Lima is located, the Altiplano of the Andean mountain range and the jungle which covers approximately half of Peru in the Amazonian Rainforest.
 The inhabitants of Peru are a mixture of ethnic backgrounds (Spanish, Indigenous and African) and contribute greatly to the cuisine and the music of the country.

 Lima, situated on the Pacific Ocean, is a large busy city.
 The centre or Centro Historico as it is known locally is a UNESCO World Heritage site based on its beautiful pre-Hispanic and Colonial architecture.
 The oldest buildings can be found in an area called Barrios Altos.
-One museum that is a must visit is the Museo Larco which relates the country’s history in an interesting and engaging way.
+One museum that is a must-visit is the Museo Larco which relates the country’s history in an interesting and engaging way.
 The upscale suburb of Miraflores situated on the ocean with its many parks and gardens is where a large number of tourists stay.
-It has many high rise modern buildings and is home to a number of hotels and restaurants, all to be enjoyed on Peru tours.
+It has many high-rise modern buildings and is home to a number of hotels and restaurants, all to be enjoyed on Peru tours.

 Cusco, also known as Cuzco, is a magical city with a rich archaeological legacy.
 It was the capital of the Inca Empire and as such is a UNESCO World Heritage site.
 Cusco is easy to walk around to get to know this colourful walled city.
 The beautiful and lively Plaza de Armas in the very centre consists of churches, shops, restaurants and bars.
 The vibrant San Pedro Market is an excellent place to watch the locals do their shopping.
 Nearby is Sacsayhuaman which is approximately 1 mile/2 kilometres outside of Cusco.
 It is something of a climb to reach on foot but well worth the effort due to its ambience and its Inca relics.

 The Sacred Valley is not too far from Cusco and is so named because the Incas found it to have the best land.
 Situated in the Urubamba Valley, it contains numerous archaeological remains.
 Visit Pisac, famous for its Indian market with excellent handicrafts for sale and also its Inca ruins.
-On Peru tours, another interesting town in the valley is Ollaytaytambo which is laid out as it was in Inca times.
+On Peru tours, another interesting town in the valley is Ollantaytambo which is laid out as it was in Inca times.
 It is an old town built over a period of 500 years by the Incas.
-The Inca ruins here are largely of religious significance and date back to the time when the Incas defeated the Spanish in a battle here.
+The Inca ruins here are large of religious significance and date back to the time when the Incas defeated the Spanish in a battle here.

 Machu Picchu is one of the true wonders of the world.
 Only discovered in 1911, the name in the ancient language of the Incas, Quechan, means “Old Mountain”.
 It is actually a citadel perched high on top of a mountain and was the centre of worship for the Incas.
 It also served as an astronomical observatory.

-The Inca Trail is a well known trekking route on Peru vacation packages which starts 3 to 4 days of walking outside Machu Picchu arriving eventually at the site of Machu Picchu.
+The Inca Trail is a well-known trekking route on Peru vacation packages which starts 3 to 4 days of walking outside Machu Picchu arriving eventually at the site of Machu Picchu.
 It is 43 kilometres/27 miles in length.
-This stone paved trail is not only Peru’s most popular trek but one of the most spectacular walks in Latin America.
+This stone-paved trail is not only Peru’s most popular trek but one of the most spectacular walks in Latin America.

 If one takes the train from Cusco to the south of the country to Puno on Lake Titicaca, the journey will be awe-inspiring as it travels through the most amazing mountain scenery.